-The request is to authorize the president, or his designee, to approve and execute a contract with Sports Media Advisors, LLC ("SMA") to provide consulting services related to branding and media assistance and advisory support services for the Texas Tech University ("TTU") Department of Intercollegiate Athletics.
-This request has been approved administratively by the president and the chancellor and is recommended for approval by the Board of Regents.
+IV.B.1.p.
+TTU: Authorize president to execute a consulting contract related to branding and media assistance and advisory support services for the Texas Tech University Department of Intercollegiate Athletics.-The Board authorized the president, or his designee, to approve and execute a contract with Sports Media Advisors, LLC ("SMA") to provide consulting services related to branding and media assistance and advisory support services for the Texas Tech University ("TTU") Department of Intercollegiate Athletics.
+This request was approved administratively by the president and the chancellor.